Web Development with GoLang

 go run main.go

 Your web server should start, and you'll see the message "Starting server on :8080".
-Open your web browser and navigate to http://localhost:8080
+Open your web browser and navigate to http://localhost:8080.
+You should see the text "Hello, World!" displayed on the page.

 Understanding the Code